[PREV - METHOD] [TOP]

 far enough to get coming up with ideas that I liked

-somewhere. e.g. for SF stories; to solve
+somewhere. e.g. for SF stories or engineering

-engineering problems, though I don't
+design-- though I don't believe that

-It doesn't believe that I've ever actually
+It doesn't I've ever actually *used* the ideas

-that hard to project.
+that hard to

 stay open to new